Terrence Prendergast: Episcopal roles

-Other episcopal roles
+Prendergast is a known supporter of the Tridentine Mass and has collaborated on numerous occasions with the Priestly Fraternity of Saint Peter (FSSP).
+He has ordained many members of the society in Canada and the United States since 2015, including the ordination of Luc Poirier in the Notre-Dame Cathedral Basilica on 31 May 2019.

-After serving on the Canadian Bishops' Commission for Relations with Associations of Clergy, Consecrated Life and Laity, as a member of the CCCB Theology Commission [now known as the Doctrine Commission], its Commission on Social Communications, several terms on the Permanent Council (including since 2015 as representative of the Bishops of Ontario) and earlier as co-chair of the national Anglican-Roman Catholic dialogue, Prendergast is, since October 2014, a member of the CCCB's Episcopal Liaison Committee to the Canadian Catholic Organization for Development and Peace.
+After serving on the Canadian Bishops' Commission for Relations with Associations of Clergy, Consecrated Life and Laity, as a member of the CCCB Theology Commission [now known as the Doctrine Commission], its Commission on Social Communications, several terms on the Permanent Council (including since 2015 as representative of the bishops of Ontario) and earlier as co-chair of the national Anglican-Roman Catholic dialogue, Prendergast is, since October 2014, a member of the CCCB's Episcopal Liaison Committee to the Canadian Catholic Organization for Development and Peace.
 His other responsibilities include president of National Evangelization Teams Canada (NET Canada) and chair of CNEWA (Catholic Near East Welfare Association) Canada, both of which are based in Ottawa.

 Prendergast is a teacher, writer and retreat master.
 From 1994 to 2005, he wrote a weekly column in the Catholic Register.
 A collection of his essays was published as Living God's Word: Reflections on the Sunday Readings for Year A, B, C. He has been a writer or editor for several journals, and lectured and given retreats across Canada, in the United States and Rome.

-Prendergast was Apostolic Administrator of the Diocese of Yarmouth, Nova Scotia (now part of the Halifax-Yarmouth Archdiocese) from January 2002 to May 2007, and took part in the Apostolic visitation to Ireland which began in 2010 and was completed in 2011.